Birkenpapier/libpcds/README.md

 libpcds (library For Python With Cool Data Structures And Algorithms) is a versatile C++ template library designed for fast and efficient implementation of various data structures and algorithms, readily usable in Python.

-## Warning
-> :warning: This software is currently under development and is not yet complete.
-Users should manage their expectations and use it for experimental or learning purposes only.

 > [!WARNING]
 > This software is unfinished.
 Keep your expectations low.